Reduce Suffering of Animals on Factory Farms

 Factory farms are designed to do one thing: Make money.
 The victims, of course, are the unfortunate animals who exist there.

-Factory farm animals lead lives of unrelenting misery.
+Factory farmed animals lead lives of unrelenting misery.
 They suffer extreme confinement and are deprived of their natural behaviors.
 They’re bred to grow way too quickly to unnatural weights.
 Breeding sows endure their lives in crates so small they can’t turn around and egg-laying chickens exist in spaces so small they can’t spread their wings.
 Even mutilation is routine.

 Factory farmers are eager to advertise their advancements in things like nutrition, technology, and livestock management.
 Yet most consumers agree: This is no substitute for humane animal stewardship.